mariocraft987/bark-coding/README.md

 <hr>

 ## How do I add blocks?
-Go to `blockAdding.md` and follow the steps, but, if your lazy and want one of us to do it, go to `dev/blockrequests.md`, edit it with your block requests, then make a pull request! if the requests are good, we'll merge!
+Go to <a href="https://github.com/mariocraft987/bark.github.io/blob/main/blockAdding.md">`blockAdding.md`</a> and follow the steps, but, if your lazy and want one of us to do it, make a discussion!

 # License